RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 ⚠️  &nbsp;It can take some time for Roadie to refresh the list of teams from GitHub teams.
 If you do not see admin functions immediately, please wait a few minutes and try again.

-### Manual admin group configuration with group entities
+## Manual admin group configuration with group entities (advanced alternative)

 In case you don't want to install the GitHub app or don't want to manage teams via you can also manually add groups into your Roadie instance.